vblanco20-1/vulkan-guide/docs/chapter-2/pipeline_walkthrough.md

 ```

 ### Input Assembly
-`VkPipelineInputAssemblyStateCreateInfo` contains the configuration for what kind of topoly will be drawn.
-This is where you set it to draw triangles, lines,points, or others like triangle-list.
+`VkPipelineInputAssemblyStateCreateInfo` contains the configuration for what kind of topology will be drawn.
+This is where you set it to draw triangles, lines, points, or others like triangle-list.

 ```cpp
 VkPipelineInputAssemblyStateCreateInfo vkinit::input_assembly_create_info(VkPrimitiveTopology topology) {